-We defer certain costs to fulfill a contract when the costs are expected to be recovered, are directly related to in-process contracts and enhance resources that will be used in satisfying performance obligations in the future.
-These deferred fulfillment costs primarily consist of employee compensation incurred as part of the implementation of new contracts and are included in deferred costs presented on the condensed consolidated balance sheets.
+We defer certain costs to fulfill a contract when the costs are expected to be recovered, are directly related to in-process contracts, and enhance resources that will be used in satisfying performance obligations in the future.
+These deferred fulfillment costs primarily consist of employee compensation incurred as part of the implementation of new contracts.
+As of September 30, 2021 and December 31, 2020, \$0.1 million and \$0.5 million, respectively, of deferred fulfillment costs were included in prepaid expenses and other assets on the condensed consolidated balance sheets.
 Amortization of deferred fulfillment costs is included within cost of revenue in the condensed consolidated statements of operations.
 We periodically review these deferred costs to determine whether events or changes in circumstances have occurred that could impact the period of benefit.
 There were no impairment losses recorded during the periods presented.